gilsoncav/ts-playground/README.md

 # ts-playground
-A playground repo to test TS things
+A playground repo to test Typescript things and were to mess while aswering questions in stackoverflow

+**disclaimer** you probably shouldn't be looking for anything organized in this repo.
+It was made to be a mess... 🐷